nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221010161950/README.md

   Which would return the current projects issues
   ```
   - would it be possible to use this on github actions?
+- maybe a feature to close them too? or reconnect the cards to the finished pile

 ` zet/20221010161950/README.md `